Modern Flat Roof Home Designs

-“The layout of modern homes appeals to home buyers of any age.
+“The layout of a modern flat roof house appeals to home buyers of any age.
 Because the kitchen, dining, and living spaces are all contiguous,” says architect Marco Brennon, NY Architect “And indoor/outdoor living is something that fans of a modern home design really tend to love.”

 Modern home design tends to have a better flow than most other home styles.
-They’re all about being simple yet beautiful, elegant while efficient and using natural earthy materials along side clean, ultra modern ones.
-As a strictly user based experience contemporary homes are hard to beat.
+They’re all about being simple yet beautiful, elegant while efficient, and using natural earthy materials along side clean, ultra modern ones.
+As a strictly user based experience, a flat roof house is hard to beat.
 In the 1940s and ’50s, mid-century modern design, with its clean lines, natural materials, and bold colors, changed the way homes looked and felt forever.
 Less was now more.
-Decorating a home was more about finding a design in which form served function.
+Decorating a home was more about finding a design where form served function.
 A philosophy that continues to inspire modern designers to this day.

 Modern design isn’t all about extravagance.
 It celebrates the beauty of simple things like stone, wood and metal.
 The designs are not only refined, but also have a practical purpose.
 Modern homes put the simple concept of form serving function at the forefront of design.

-Second is the added height a flat roof gives you.
+Second is the added height a flat roof house design gives you.
 NJ has a strict height restriction which dictates a maximum allowable building height to the mean, or mid point, of the roof.
-Let’s say it’s 45′.
-With a traditional peaked a-frame roof that would put the top floor ceiling at around 38′.
-With a flat roof the top floor ceiling can be pushed all the way up to 44′.
-This allows 1 ft’ for the ceiling beams.
-That’s an additional 6 ft. of ceiling height you can split among each floor of the home.
+Since a modern home doesn’t have a mean you can push the roof higher than a traditionally built home.
+This translates into additional ceiling height for each floor.

-Modern home designs sell quickly and for top dollar.
+Modern flat roof home designs sell quickly and for top dollar.
 That’s a well documented fact you can look up elsewhere online or discuss with your realtor.
-What we’re talking about here is the use of the flat roof as a deck.
-Think about it.
-If you use the entire roof as a deck your adding an additional full floor of usable space.
+Especially if you make that flat roof usable with the addition of a roof top deck.

 There’s just no comparison here.
-For the money, nothing beats the value of a flat roof.
+For the money, nothing beats the value of a flat roof house design.

 What makes a house mid-century modern rather than just modern?
 Here’s what design experts say:

-- They have a playful side not often seen in purely modernist structures.
+- They have a playful side not often seen in purely modern structures.
 They’re a little more fun.
 A little looser design wise.
 Thought of as not so strict or serious.